California Prosecutors Ignore Evidence in Pro-Life Case

 Rackaukas’ declaration also stated that Daldien’s undercover recordings are legal since they exposed crimes that would have gone unnoticed otherwise.

-“The state of is criminalizing investigative journalism, and attempting to suppress evidence that would exculpate Mr. Daleiden from these groundless charges,” attorneys Steve Cooley and Siannah Collado said in a statement Friday evening.
+“The state of California is criminalizing investigative journalism, and attempting to suppress evidence that would exculpate Mr. Daleiden from these groundless charges,” attorneys Steve Cooley and Siannah Collado said in a statement Friday evening.

 However, the attorney general is denying these findings and painting Daldien as an “agent provocateur who sought only to damage Planned Parenthood.”